DHTMLX/docs-suite/docs/grid/usage.md

 ]);
 ~~~

-You can find the full list of the available configuration options of a Grid column [here](grid/api/api_gridcolumn_properties.md).
+You can find the full list of the available configuration options in the [Grid column properties](grid/api/api_gridcolumn_properties.md) guide.

 ### Getting configuration of a column

-It is possible to return an object with attributes of a column via its id.
+You can return an object with the attributes of a column by its id.
 Use the [](grid/api/grid_getcolumn_method.md) method for this purpose.

 ~~~jsx
 const column = grid.getColumn("b"); // ->
 // -> { width: 100, id: "b", header: Array(1), $cellCss: {…}, type: "string" }
 ~~~

 The method returns an object with configuration of the specified column.
-You can find the list of properties that the return object can contain [here](grid/api/grid_getcolumn_method.md).
+You can find the list of properties that the return object can contain in the [method description](grid/api/grid_getcolumn_method.md).

 ### Getting configuration of a cell

-There is the [](grid/api/grid_getcellrect_method.md) method that returns an object with coordinates of a cell.
+The [](grid/api/grid_getcellrect_method.md) method returns an object with the coordinates of a cell.
 The method takes as parameters the ids of the row and the column the cell belongs to:

 ~~~jsx
 const rect = grid.getCellRect("1", "c");